Pizza Baking and Close Protection. Why not everyone is an Expert

 Of course, most police forces in the World offer some training that is somehow related to close protection.
 And, just for being trained and working in this environment, those professionals tend to develop a security awareness that is vital for personal protection.
 It’s like knowing how a kitchen works.
 But is that enough of a vita to hire someone?

 At IAPPA, we don’t think any of that automatically qualifies a person to even call themselves close protection agents.
 Of course, you can get a security license or even undergo security guard training.
 But without knowing the intricacies of what close protection really entails and gathering enough experience in the field, you will be simply microwaving frozen pizzas.
+Except for the fact that - in this case - a bad pizza can kill.

 That is why we scrutinize every application for our CCPA certification and had to reject many applications in the last months.
 Knowledge and experience must match: because we want everybody to know that, if you got certified by IAPPA, you are not only Italian.
 You are a pizza expert.